 What do you want to become?

-Required Minimum Degree/License: Bachelor’s Degree in Health Education for Health Promotion
+Health Educator Requirements: Bachelor’s Degree in Health Education or Health Promotion

 Become a Health Educator